killercentury/wordpress-nginx-docker-compose/README.md

-# wordpress-nginx-docker-compose
+# WordPress on Nginx with Docker

-Demonstrate how to use docker compose to launch a WordPress with the official FPM + Nginx images
+The repo demonstrates how to use docker compose to launch a WordPress with the official FPM + Nginx images.